-- Assisting in the development and updating of this plan for regular and after-hours work conditions; - Notifying (done by Public Safety) the local fire or police departments, or the Director of Facilities Management in the event of a fire affecting a building.
-(NOTE: All employees and students individually are also to call 911 in the event of a fire emergency.); - Assisting each department in integrating this plan with any other general emergency program covering the building occupied; - Annually providing this plan, which includes procedures for reporting a fire, the location of fire-related safety equipment and fire evacuation routes, to each employee and student; - Conducting drills to acquaint students and employees with fire procedures, and to judge their effectiveness. - The Fire Safety Plan can be found at: https:// www.stetson.edu/administration/public-safety/gulfportemergency-preparedness.php
+- Assisting in the development and updating of this plan for regular and after-hours work conditions; - Notifying (done by Public Safety) the local fire or police departments, and the Vice President of Campus Life and Student Success in the event of a fire affecting a building.
+(NOTE: All employees and students individually are also to call 911 in the event of a fire emergency.); - Assisting each department in integrating this plan with any other general emergency program covering the building occupied; - Annually providing this plan, which includes procedures for reporting a fire, the location of fire-related safety equipment and fire evacuation routes, to each employee and student; and - Conducting drills to acquaint students and employees with fire procedures, and to judge their effectiveness.